Chateaubriand (dish): Planked preparation and presentation

-In the February edition of the periodical Good Housekeeping published in 1917, inside the article "The Plank versus the Platter" by Katherine Campion, the author states, "Until very recently, a Beefsteak Chateaubriand was always cooked and served on an oaken plank.
+In the February edition of the periodical Good Housekeeping published in 1917, in the article "The Plank versus the Platter" by Katherine Campion, the author states, "Until very recently, a Beefsteak Chateaubriand was always cooked and served on an oaken plank.
 But now the custom of broiling the steak and serving it from a silver platter has replaced the plank".
 The publication credits Vicomte François-René de Chateaubriand for originating the cooking method for his meats and game which were served with rich sauces and garnishes.
 Oak planks add a substantial amount of flavor to the meat and are practical for both hotel and home cooking.
 Planks were sold both plain and with silver tray stands for presentation.
 Some well constructed planks had carved grooves for the juices to channel into a shallow well.
 The author's instructions for preparation suggest thickly cut tenderloin, porterhouse, or rump steak.
 The meat is skewered into shape and broiled on one side.
 While the meat broils, the plank is placed into the hot oven to heat until smoking.
 When ready, remove the plank from the oven and butter.
 After the meat has cooked from 5 to 7 minutes, remove it from the broiler and place onto the plank, cooked side down.
 Mashed potatoes are then piped through a pastry bag with a rose tube directly onto the plank, surrounding the meat in a wavy border or other, more complicated, decoration.
 Stuffed bell peppers or, alternatively, stuffed tomatoes are arranged, one per person, pressed into the potato border.
 Sautéed mushrooms are added on top and the entire plank is placed back into a hot oven until the meat is cooked to liking and the potatoes are lightly browned and the vegetables tender.
 The meat is then seasoned with salt, pepper, and paprika with a little butter rubbed on the meat and a final garnishing with sprays of watercress is added.

 Modern preparations

-By the 1950s in the United States Chateaubriand became a treat for upscale guests in Las Vegas, Nevada, eventually becoming a staple of the local supper clubs referred to as gourmet rooms that were found on and off the Las Vegas Strip.
-According to Woman's Day magazine in 1966, "A Chateaubriand steak in most modern restaurants is a thick slice of tenderloin, barded with beef fat or bacon, and broiled to the desired degree of doneness (à point, as the French say), then served up with Chateaubriand Sauce."
+By the 1950s in the United States, Chateaubriand became a treat for upscale guests in Las Vegas, Nevada, eventually becoming a staple of the local supper clubs referred to as gourmet rooms that were found on and off the Las Vegas Strip.
+According to Woman's Day magazine in 1966, "A Chateaubriand steak in most modern restaurants is a thick slice of tenderloin, larded with beef fat or bacon, and broiled to the desired degree of doneness (à point, as the French say), then served up with Chateaubriand Sauce."

 In the 1985 book, Contemporary Cooking, by James Charlton, the dish "Chateaubriand with Duchesse Potatoes" is prepared by broiling the steak until not quite done and then placing the nearly cooked steaks onto a plank surrounded with mushrooms, tomatoes, and piped duchess potatoes around the meat and vegetables and then placed back into the broiler for the steak to finish and the potatoes to lightly brown.